THE LEADERSHIP INITIATIVE

 A New Approach to Youth Leadership in Classical Music

-The VMA Leadership Initiative is a first-of-its-kind pathway where classical music students become compassionate leaders through real outreach, guided workshops, and community fundraising.
-Unlike traditional programs, students may join at any time — attending workshops year-round, connecting with the Director and guest speakers, and growing at their own pace.
+The VMA Leadership Initiative is a first-of-its-kind pathway where young musicians grow as compassionate leaders through real outreach, year-round workshops, and community fundraising.
+Students may join at any time and advance at their own pace.

 Contact Us